mrjones-plip/mrjones-medic-scratch/SshTunnelServer/readme.md

   **A:** Edit the `user.txt` file to only have the one user.
 They will lose their original port mapping and get a new one.

+* **Q:** How do I get a list of all the users in my GH org?

+  **A:** Get a [personal GH token](https://github.com/settings/tokens), then call the [list org members API](https://docs.github.com/en/rest/reference/orgs#list-organization-members) with this call `curl -H "Authorization: token  TOKEN" https://api.github.com/orgs/ORG/members`.
+Be sure to replace `TOKEN` and `ORG` with your token and your org.

+* **Q:** Is there a rate limit to the number of Let's Encrypt certs I can request?

+  **A:** Yes!
+It's [50/week](https://letsencrypt.org/docs/rate-limits/).
+This script should really be using Subject Alternative Name (SAN) mechanism...hopefully soon!

+* **Q:** I added a GH user, but it doesn't create an account for them, why not?

+  **A:** All users must have an SSH key on GH.
+Check `https://github.com/USERNAME.keys` and ensure a key is listed there.
+Re-run the script if need be after a key has been added by the user.